Fabrizio Van Marciano is a proud father of two, a devoted husband, a professional blogger, a YouTube content creator, and a Podcaster.

 After this, I will do some social media promotion on Facebook, Twitter, and LinkedIn.

-13. What is the one mistake you think that most bloggers are making today?
-And, how to stop?
+13. What is the one mistake you think most bloggers are making today?
+And how to stop?

 The biggest mistake I notice, especially being made by new bloggers, is trying to rush the process of building a blog.

 Blogging takes time, like anything else worth pursuing in life.
 And when you rush things, you miss out on critical opportunities.

 I also see many bloggers stick with the same old routine and create content only for their blog and nowhere else.